Top of the page

 There is no treatment for ME/CFS itself, but many of its symptoms can be treated.
 A good relationship with your doctor is important.
 That's because the two of you will need to work together to find a combination of medicines and behaviour changes that will help you get better.
 Some trial and error may be needed, because no single combination of treatments works for everyone.

-Living with ME/CFS can be as much a mental health challenge as it is a physical one.
-Take steps to avoid getting caught in a cycle of frustration, anger, and depression.
 Learning to cope with your symptoms and talking to others who have ME/CFS can help.
 So can working with a counsellor.

 Health Tools help you make wise health decisions or take action to improve your health.

-There is broad range of ME/CFS symptoms.
+Symptoms can vary with ME/CFS.
 But there is a core set of symptoms that affect nearly everyone with ME/CFS.
 These core symptoms are:

 It's important to talk to your doctor about any symptoms you may have.